 Your staff will work wherever you tell them to work but the benefits of a properly designed environment cannot be underestimated.

-Not only does a fit out enable you to update your facilities and keep on top of safety regulations it provides the opportunity to create a space which really inspires staff.
-A well-designed space with break out areas, showers, kitchen spaces, and functional and dynamic workstations will improve communication, increase productivity, benefit health and boost morale.
-It will also encourage the most talented people to apply when recruiting and it will reduce staff turnover by giving them a place to work in that they really like.
+Not only does a fit out enable you to update your facilities and keep on top of safety regulations it provides the opportunity to create a space that really inspires staff.
+A well-designed space with break out areas, showers, kitchen spaces, and functional and dynamic workstations will improve communication, increase productivity, benefit health, and boost morale.
+It will also encourage the most talented people to apply when recruiting and it will reduce staff turnover by giving them a place to work that they really like.

 In addition, it shows staff you’re willing to invest in their wellbeing and listen to their needs which further cultivates a positive employer/employee relationship.
-An effective fit out will also take account of environmental research and include elements that can improve staff productivity and wellbeing.
+An effective fit-out will also take account of environmental research and include elements that can improve staff productivity and wellbeing.
 The right lighting, for instance, can have a huge impact on the mood of an office and the health of its workers while creating a living wall of plants has been shown to bring massive benefits in terms of higher oxygenation, reduced CO2 build up (high CO2 levels can impact cognitive function), improved productivity and mood enhancement.

 Office Fit Out vs Renovation

-An office fit out is the creation of an entirely new space in a building.
-For example, if your company is growing, you need to find a larger premises and you move into an office block which requires desks, offices, break out areas and meeting rooms to be built.
+An office fit-out is the creation of an entirely new space in a building.
+For example, if your company is growing, you need to find larger premises and you move into an office block which requires desks, offices, break out areas and meeting rooms to be built.
 A renovation is the revamp of your existing space.
 For example, if you’ve been in the property for a while but décor is a bit dated, or the layout no longer suits your company needs and you’d simply like to modernise the existing facilities.

 Types of Office Fit Out

 There are varying degrees of office fit out depending on the building you choose, or already occupy, and your needs as a business: